LesEDK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that displays the last 10 lines of /etc/passwd Script that displays the first 10 lines of /etc/passwd Script that displays the third line of the file iacta

+Script that that writes into file ls_cwd_content the result of the command ls -la